 Prof. Dr. Jan-Henning Klusmann

-Further studies by his team found that miR-125b cannot be considered alone, but rather must be investigated in its genomic context.
+Further research from his team found that miR-125b cannot be considered alone, but rather, must be investigated in its genomic context.
 Together with the establishment of a non-coding expression atlas for childhood AMLs, this work has advanced our knowledge of small and large non-coding RNAs, and of their roles in the development of this fatal disease.
-However, as a clinician his central aim is to bring science from the bench to the bedside.
+As a clinician, Prof. Klusmann’s central aim is to bring science from the bench to the bedside.

 Prof. Dr. Klusmann was a fellow of the German National Academic Foundation and studied medicine in the University of Lübeck, where he received his approbation in 2007.
 For his doctoral thesis, “Myeloid leukemia in children with Down syndrome: molecular basis of oncogenesis”, he worked in the laboratory of Dr. Stuart Orkin (Boston Chrildren’s Hospital , USA) and was honored with the “Dissertationspreis Tumorforschung 2007” from the Hannover Medical School Cancer Foundation.
 In 2007 he started his clinical training in pediatrics at the Hannover Medical School.

 2003-2007 Scholar of the “Studienstiftung des Deutschen Volkes” (German National Academic Foundation)